HomeOfVapourSynthEvolution/VapourSynth-TDeintMod/README.md

   * 0 = same rate output
   * 1 = double rate output (bobbing)

 * length: Sets the number of fields required for declaring pixels as stationary. length=6 means six fields (3 top/3 bottom), length=8 means 8 fields (4 top/4 bottom), etc...
 A larger value for length will prevent more motion-adaptive related artifacts, but will result in fewer pixels being weaved.
-Allowed values are between 6 and 30 inclusive.
+Must be between 6 and 30 inclusive.

 * mtype: Sets whether or not both vertical neighboring lines in the current field of the line in the opposite parity field attempting to be weaved have to agree on both stationarity and direction.
   * 0 = no